HashUnlimited/EMC2-Stratum/README.md

 **NOTE:** This fork is still in development.
 Many features may be broken.
 Please report any broken features or issues.

+#EMC2 Einsteinium Stratum

+* EMC2 coin support ONLY
+* No extra donation needed, 2.5% of the block value are sent to EMC2 Foundation automatically
+* DO NOT use for any other cryptocurrency

 #Features

 * Stratum Mining Pool